 Plan II Public Health Program

 Plan II's Public Health Program was launched during the 2013-2014 academic year and is led by Professors Stanley Reiser and Alfred McAlister.
 The Program is a cross-institution collaboration between The University of Texas at Austin Plan II Honors Program and The University of Texas School of Public Health (UTSPH - Austin Regional Campus).
-Up to ten Plan II students will be accepted into this program annually.
+Approximately ten Plan II students will be accepted into this program annually.

 Students who successfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy; the credits earned in the certificate program may be applied toward an MPH degree at UTSPH (within five years of completing the certificate).
 In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and their Plan II Thesis; both are required to complete the Plan II Major/BA Degree.